Biden takes spill while getting off bike after beach ride

 Associated Press

 REHOBOTH BEACH, Del.
-(AP) — President Joe Biden fell when he tried to get off his bike at the end of a ride Saturday at Cape Henlopen State Park near his beach home in Delaware, but said he wasn’t hurt.
+(AP) — President Joe Biden fell when he tried to get off his bike at the end of a ride Saturday at Cape Henlopen State Park near his beach home in Delaware, but wasn’t hurt in the tumble.

 Biden, 79, and first lady Jill Biden were wrapping up a morning ride when the president decided to pedal over to a crowd of well-wishers standing by the bike trail.
-Biden, who was wearing a helmet, tumbled when he tried to dismount.
+Biden, who was wearing a helmet, took the spill when he tried to dismount, apparently falling on his right side and rolling on to his back before being helped up.

-The president quickly collected himself and spent several minutes chatting with people who had gathered to watch him bike.

 The Bidens are spending a long weekend at their Rehoboth Beach home.
 They marked their 45th wedding anniversary on Friday.